Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes: Contention resolution schemes

 \end{proof}

-This contention resolution scheme is directly applicable only if the item sizes are relatively small compared to the knapsack capacity.
+The $(1-\eps, 1-e^{-\Omega(\eps^2/\delta)})$-balanced \crs scheme is directly applicable only if the item sizes are relatively small compared to the knapsack capacity.
 However, standard enumeration tricks allow us to apply this scheme to general instances as well.
 This can be done for any constant number of knapsack constraints.
 We formulate this as follows.

 \begin{corollary} For any constant $k \geq 1$ and $\eps>0$, there is a constant $n_0$ (that depends only on $\eps$) such that for any submodular maximization instance involving $k$ knapsack constraints (and possibly other constraints), there is a set $T$ of at most $n_0$ elements and a residual instance on the remaining elements such that \begin{itemize} \item Any $\alpha$-approximate solution to the residual instance together with $T$ is an $\alpha(1-k\eps)$-approximate solution to the original instance. \item In the residual instance, each knapsack constraint admits a $(1-\eps,1-\eps)$-balanced \crs scheme. \end{itemize} \end{corollary}